MVitelli/AzureFunctionsExample/README.md

 This is an Azure Functions Example using Docker.

 It is a weather API that retrieves temperature info of the City Id received in the URL.
 By default, it will return Buenos Aires weather.
-I use an APIKEY provided by OpenWeather.
+To make requests, I use an APIKEY provided by OpenWeather if you create a free account.

 To find the id of the desired city, check city.list.json.